A Strong Bisimulation for a Classical Term Calculus: Introduction

-\paragraph{Intuitionistic $\sigma$-Equivalence.} As mentioned before, Regnier introduced a notion of \emph{$\sigma$-equivalence} on $\lambda$-terms (written here $\eqregnier$ and depicted in Fig.~\ref{f:sigma-equivalence-lambda}), and proved that $\sigma$-equivalent terms behave in essentially identical way.
+\paragraph{Intuitionistic $\sigma$-Equivalence.} Regnier introduced a notion of \emph{$\sigma$-equivalence} on $\lambda$-terms (written $\eqregnier$ and depicted in Figure~\ref{f:sigma-equivalence-lambda}), and proved that $\sigma$-equivalent terms behave in essentially identical way.
 This equivalence relation involves permuting certain redexes, and was unveiled through the study of proof-nets.
 In particular, following Girard's encoding of intuitionistic logic into linear logic~\cite{Girard87}, $\sigma$-equivalent terms are mapped to the same proof-net (modulo multiplicative cuts and structural equivalence of PN).

 The reason why Regnier's result is not immediate is that redexes present on one side of an equation may disappear on the other side of it, as illustrated with the terms in (\ref{eq:example:permutation:lambda}).
 One might rephrase this observation by stating that $\eqregnier$ is \emph{not a strong bisimulation} over the set of $\lambda$-terms.
 If it were, then establishing that $\sigma$-equivalent terms behave essentially in the same way would be trivial.